 Our guidelines include standards that advertising to children not be deceptive, inappropriate, unfair or exploitative in any way.
-To manage the implementation of these standards, the Company maintains a dedicated staff of Standards professionals who review all kids programming before airing, including commercial content for our kids television and radio networks.
+To manage the implementation of these standards, Family favorite Toy Story 3 received Academy Awards for Best Animated Feature and Best Original Song.

+the Company maintains a dedicated staff of Standards professionals who review all kids programming before airing, including commercial content for our kids television and radio networks.
 In addition, Disney is a member and supporter of the Children's Advertising Review Unit (CARU) of the National Advertising Review Council (NARC).